|

 Telco -

-Old abbreviation for TELecommunication COmpany.
+Old slang for TELecommunication COmpany.

-Telehealth - The delivery of health
+Telehealth -

-care services and information via telecommunication technologies.
+The delivery of health care services and information via telecommunication

-or as complex as remote control of surgery robots.
+telephone, or as complex as remote control of surgery robots.
 Telehealth

-solutions enable the delivery of clinical care at a distance into
+solutions enable the delivery of clinical care at a distance into locations

-transportation challenges (e.g., islands, rural communities, etc.).
+(e.g., islands, rural communities, etc.).

 See